BSN Degree – Bachelor of Science in Nursing Programs

 There are many reasons to pursue a BSN degree.
 A growing body of research shows higher levels of education correlate with better outcomes for patients, providers, and nursing professionals.
 For example, research indicates that RNs with BSN degrees are significantly better prepared in areas related to quality and safety, according to the American Association of Colleges of Nursing (AACN).
 In fact, the AACN reports that a 10 percent increase in hiring BSN-prepared nurses lowers patient mortality rates by 10.9 percent.
 Furthermore, Magnet healthcare organizations and hospitals enjoy lower nurse dissatisfaction, nurse burnout, and nursing turnover, resulting in higher RN job satisfaction.

 For these reasons, nursing is one of many fast-growing healthcare occupations.
-The demand for registered nurses is expected to grow slightly faster than the national average at 6 percent from 2021 to 2031, according to the U.S. Bureau of Labor Statistics.
+The demand for registered nurses is expected to grow slightly faster than the national average at 6 percent from 2022 to 2032, according to the U.S. Bureau of Labor Statistics (2024).
 This growth is due to an aging population and the need for access to healthcare services.
-This equates to 195,400 new positions in the coming decade, paying median annual salaries well above the national average of $77,600.
+This equates to 177,400 new positions in the coming decade, paying median annual salaries well above the national average at $86,070.

 There are many accredited on-campus and online BSN degrees available for those with nursing and non-nursing educational and professional backgrounds.
 Online programs offer flexibility and convenience that traditional classroom-based programs cannot match.
 Online BSN students can study anytime and wherever.
 Unlike traditional on-campus programs, online programs do not require students to relocate to a new city.

 This guide provides comprehensive information for those earning a BSN degree to explore educational options.
-Read on to learn about different types of programs, what accreditation and admission requirements are necessary for a BSN program, how many clinical supervision hours are required, and explore 10 online accredited BSN programs.
-Plus, find out about various career paths available to BSN graduates.
+Read on to learn about different types of programs, what accreditation and admission requirements are necessary for a BSN program, and how many clinical supervision hours are required.
+You can also explore 10 online accredited BSN programs and find out about various career paths available to BSN graduates.

 What is a BSN?